lfishRhungry/zbanner/README.md

 Xtate could be built both on Linux and Windows with CMake(>=v3.20) because of cross-platform source code.
 And some dependencies are optional, we can give up some modules if the specific dependency libraries cannot be prepared.

+NOTE: We can just build Xtate from source code.
+The latest code on Github may have newest features and fix known bugs.

 ## Dependencies

 Dependent libraries for building: